Lezhor/latex-template/README.md

     - Secret: `<paste Webhook URL you copied from discord>`
     - Click Add secret

-Both GitHub Actions (`Build all PDF` and `Build single PDF`) are programmed to always upload the PDFs to Discord, if the `DISCORD_WEBHOOK` secret is set.
+Both GitHub Actions are programmed to always upload the PDFs to Discord, once the `DISCORD_WEBHOOK` secret is set.
 You don't need to configure anything else here.

 If you don't want to push to discord anymore, deleting the repository secret is enough.